 You already use toothpaste twice a day in your bathroom but did you know that it can be used for more than just cleaning your teeth?
 There are lots of everyday products around the house that can be used for deep cleaning tasks.
-Read these ten tips below from our home insurance provider, RSA, to help you make your house so clean it sparkles!
+Read these ten tips below to help you make your house so clean it sparkles!

 Last updated on: